UCANR-IGIS/ParseDroneImgs/README.md

 ![command window 02](images/cmd_window02.png)

-## Testing
+## Compatibility Tests

 The script utilizes the *DateTimeOriginal*, *GPSLatitude*, and *GPSLongitude* tags in the header of an image file (usually jpg or tif).
 It should therefore work with any camera or sensor that saves these tags as part of the file.

-The script has been tested with images taken from a GoPro Hero4 camera (geostamped after the flight using the drone's telemetry log, see <http://igis.ucanr.edu/Tech_Notes/Geotagging_Telemetry/>), ZenMuse X5, and Parrot Sequoia (both RGB & MSS).
+The script has been tested with images taken from a ZenMuse X3, ZenMuse X5, ZenMuse XT, Parrot Sequoia (both RGB & MSS), and GoPro Hero4 camera (geostamped after the flight using the drone's telemetry log, see <http://igis.ucanr.edu/Tech_Notes/Geotagging_Telemetry/>).
 If it does not work for you, your camera might use different header tags.
 If you send us a sample photo we'll try to add the correct tags.

 ## Setup